 { GIVEAWAY }

 Now for the giveaway of the hardback copy* AND the audio version of the novel*.
 That's how badly I would like to share this story!
-Here's how to enter, easy-peasy:
+Here's how to enter, easy-peasy:1.
+Follow my blog via email by going over to the right sidebar and entering your email address in the form labeled "Signed, Sealed, Delivered."

 2. Follow me on Twitter and re-tweet this giveaway.
 If you are already a follower, you're one step ahead!